 4. Choose the Most Efficient Way

-Your workflow may need to be improved from time to time.
+Your customer support workflow may need to be improved from time to time.
 The reason is that perhaps the sequences in your workflow do not contain the most efficient clue.
 Therefore, you need to always do research and find better alternatives for your workflow process.

 5. Test Your Workflow